Loss Mitigation Policy

 • Closing costs

-If during the process of drafting the resale calculation for the unit, our team discovers that a homeowner may not be able to cover their first trust loan and/or the CFH Loan, the borrower may request that we accept a discounted or “short” payoff of the CFH Loan in order to facilitate the sale.
+If, during the process of drafting the resale calculation for the unit, our team discovers that a homeowner may not be able to cover their first trust loan and/or the CFH Loan, the borrower may request that we accept a discounted or “short” payoff of the CFH Loan to facilitate the sale.
 In such instances, we may, but are not required to, consider the request.
-In so doing, Homes by CFE will take the following steps to assess the extent of any loss mitigation for both parties.
+In so doing, Homes by CFE will take the following steps to assess the extent of loss mitigation for both parties.
 Homes by CFE will:

-1. have an initial conversation with the seller to discuss the resale calculation and advise the homeowner of the possibility of negative equity.
+1. Have an initial conversation with the seller to discuss the resale calculation and advise the homeowner of the possibility of negative equity.